vippsas/vipps-report-api/README.md

 ![MobilePay](./images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

 **Please note:**
-Please note: The Report API is primarily for accounting partners who will use the API to integrate with their accounting systems, allowing them to provide the accounting information to their merchants.
+The Report API is primarily for accounting partners who will use the API to integrate with their accounting systems, allowing them to provide the accounting information to their merchants.
 Merchants can then simply
 [give access to the accounting partner](https://developer.vippsmobilepay.com/docs/APIs/report-api/api-guide/overview/#give-access-to-an-accounting-partner), without doing any development themselves.
-Merchants who already have API keys for Vipps MobilePay APIs may still integrate with the Report API directly, but since all merchants should have an accounting system, such integration should not be necessary.

 ## Report API documentation